martbetz/martbetz.github.io/_posts/2023-08-29-x-t10-thumb-grip-repair.md

 ---

-¹ £156, to be exact; at least this was still an option, though. 😊
+¹ £156, to be exacat, but at least this is still an option (the price includes all taxes, all parts and labour, full postage and packing, and a twelve-month warranty). 😊